-This section employs the pathway classification introduced in Section 2.1, with geophysical characteristics derived from simulations with the MAGICC reduced-complexity carbon cycle and climate model and supported by simulations with the FAIR reduced-complexity model (Section 2.1).
+This section employs the pathway classification introduced in Section 2.1, with geophysical characteristics derived from simulations with the MAGICC reduced-complexity carbon-cycle and climate model and supported by simulations with the FAIR reduced-complexity model (Section 2.1).
 Within a specific category and between models, there remains a large degree of variance.
 Most pathways exhibit a temperature overshoot which has been highlighted in several studies focusing on stringent mitigation pathways (Huntingford and Lowe, 2007; Wigley et al., 2007; Nohara et al., 2015; Rogelj et al., 2015d; Zickfeld and Herrington, 2015; Schleussner et al., 2016; Xu and Ramanathan, 2017).
 Only very few of the scenarios collected in the database for this report hold the average future warming projected by MAGICC below 1.5°C during the entire 21st century (Table 2.1, Figure 2.1).
-Most

-1.5°C-consistent pathways available in the database overshoot 1.5°C around mid-century before peaking and then reducing temperatures so as to return below that level in 2100.
-However, because of numerous geophysical uncertainties and model dependencies (Section 2.2.1.1, Supplementary Material 2.SM.1.1), absolute temperature characteristics of the various pathway categories are more difficult to distinguish than relative features (Figure 2.1, Supplementary Material 2.SM.1.1), and actual probabilities of overshoot are imprecise.
-However, all lines of evidence available for temperature projections indicate a probability greater than 50% of overshooting 1.5°C by mid-century in all but the most stringent pathways currently available (Supplementary Material 2.SM.1.1, 2.SM.1.4).
+Most 1.5°C-consistent pathways available in the database overshoot 1.5°C around mid-century before peaking and then reducing temperatures so as to return below that level in 2100.
+However, because of numerous geophysical uncertainties and model dependencies (Section 2.2.1.1, Annex 2.A.1), absolute temperature characteristics of the various pathway categories are more difficult to distinguish than relative features (Figure 2.1, Annex 2.A.1) and actual probabilities of overshoot are imprecise.
+However, all lines of evidence available for temperature projections indicate a probability greater than 50% of overshooting 1.5°C by mid-century in all but the most stringent pathways currently available (Annex 2.A.1, 2.A.4).

-Most 1.5°C-consistent pathways exhibit a peak in temperature by midcentury whereas 2°C-consistent pathways generally peak after 2050 (Supplementary Material 2.SM.1.4).
-The peak in median temperature in the various pathway categories occurs about ten years before reaching net zero CO2 emissions due to strongly reduced annual CO2 emissions and deep reductions in CH4 emissions (Section 2.3.3).
-The two reduced-complexity climate models used in this assessment suggest that virtually all available 1.5°C-consistent pathways peak and then decline global mean temperature, but with varying rates of temperature decline after the peak (Figure 2.1).
-The estimated decadal rates of temperature change by the end of the century are smaller than the amplitude of the climate variability as assessed in AR5 (1 standard deviation of about $\pm 0.1^{\circ}$ C), which hence complicates the detection of a global peak and decline of warming in observations on time scales of one to two decades (Bindoff et al., 2013).
-In comparison, many pathways limiting warming to 2°C or higher by 2100 still have noticeable increasing trends at the end of the century, and thus imply continued warming.
+Most $1.5^{\circ}\text{C}$ -consistent pathways exhibit a peak in temperature by mid-century whereas $2^{\circ}\text{C}$ -consistent pathways generally peak after 2050 (Annex 2.A.4).
+The peak in median temperature in the various pathway categories occurs about ten years before reaching net zero $CO_2$ emissions due to strongly reduced annual $CO_2$ emissions and deep reductions in $CH_4$ emissions (Section 2.3.3).
+The two reduced-complexity climate models used in this assessment suggest that virtually all available $1.5^{\circ}\text{C}$ -consistent pathways peak and decline global-mean temperature rise, but with varying rates of temperature decline after the peak (Figure 2.1).
+The estimated decadal rates of temperature change by the end of the century are smaller than the amplitude of the climate variability as assessed in AR5 ( $1\sigma$ of about $\pm 0.1^{\circ}\text{C}$ ), which hence complicates the detection of a global peak and decline of warming in observations on timescales of on to two decades (Bindoff et al., 2013).
+In comparison, many pathways limiting warming to $2^{\circ}\text{C}$ or higher by 2100 still have noticeable increasing trends at the end of the century, and thus imply continued warming.

-By 2100, the difference between $1.5^{\circ}$ C- and $2^{\circ}$ C-consistent pathways becomes clearer compared to mid-century, not only for the temperature response (Figure 2.1) but also for atmospheric CO2 concentrations.
+By 2100, the difference between $1.5^{\circ}$ C- and $2^{\circ}$ C-consistent pathways becomes clearer compared to midcentury, and not only for the temperature response (Figure 2.1) but also for atmospheric CO2 concentrations.
 In 2100, the median CO2 concentration in $1.5^{\circ}$ C-consistent pathways is below 2016 levels (Le Quéré et al., 2018), whereas it remains higher by about 5-10% compared to 2016 in the $2^{\circ}$ C-consistent pathways.